Getting Around Jakarta

 The second option in getting around Jakarta is to grab a taxi.
 Of all the multiple brands of taxis in Jakarta, I recommend Blue Bird because they are the safest taxi in Indonesia.
 They have several brands within the group: Golden Bird, Silver Bird, Blue Bird, and Pusaka taxi.
 Please note, I don't have any affiliation to the Blue Bird group.

-The tariff of the regular taxi is Rp.4,350/km.
+The tariff of the regular and electric taxi are Rp.5,400/km and Rp.5,900/km, respectively.
 An additional fee applies when you take a taxi from the airport.

-In addition to the regular taxis, you also can use ride-hailing apps, namely Gojek and Grab.
+Besides regular taxis, you also can use ride-hailing services, such as Gojek and Grab.
 First, download the apps from the app store or play store.
 After some simple registrations, you are good to order a ride!

 The benefits using these apps are: